-[•] where applicable, the national legislation on personal data protection of the country where the application has been submitted.
+• where applicable, the national legislation on personal data protection of the country where the application has been submitted.

-4 Financial Regulation Art.
-57(2): " ... a conflict of interests exists where the impartial and objective exercise of the functions of a financial actor or other person, ..., is compromised for reasons involving family, emotional life, political or national affinity, economic interest or any other shared interest with a recipient."
+&lt;sup>4 Financial Regulation Art 61 (3): " ... a conflict of interests exists where the impartial and objective exercise of the functions of a financial actor or other person, ..., is compromised for reasons involving family, emotional life, political or national affinity, economic interest or any other direct or indirect personal interest."